lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 By contrast, ML-DSA values are always fixed size, so composite values can always be correctly de-serialized based on the size of the ML-DSA component.
 It is expected for the size values of RSA and ECDSA variants to fluctuate by a few bytes even between subsequent runs of the same composite implementation.

-Implementations MUST NOT perform strict length checking based on the values in this table except for ML-DSA + EdDSA; since these algorithms produce fixed-size outputs, the values in the table below for these variants MAY be treated as constants.
+Size values marked with an asterisk in the table are not fixed but maximum possible values for the composite key or ciphertext.
+Implementations MUST NOT perform strict length checking based on such values.

 Non-hybrid ML-DSA is included for reference.